dgkf/testex/README.md

 }
 ```

-### 2. Add the `roclet`
+### 2. Add the `roxygen2` tags

-To enable this roclet, you'll also need to modify your package's `DESCRIPTION`
+To enable the new `roxygen2` tags, you'll also need to modify your package's
-to include the `testex::rd` roclet.
+`DESCRIPTION`.
 Adding it is as easy as calling:

 ```r
 testex::use_testex()